walterfreeman/phys307/index.md

 <h1> Welcome to Physics 307!</h1>

+### 7 September agenda:

+* talk about conditionals (if/then/else) and a few odds and ends you need to do next week's homework
+* talk about how we're going to grade Project 0
+* work on Project 1

 ### 5 September agenda:

 * talk about models of computing in this class (using your own laptop, different operating systems, and so on)